panoptic-labs/options_gateway/README.md

 4. Be sure to approve your tokens to appropriate spenders, such as Uniswap or Panoptic contracts, to see valid gas estimates.

 From here, you should be able to implement strategies in the `panoptic_hummingbot` repo that call to your local instance of the Gateway, leveraging the Panoptic Gateway methods.
 You can, of course, write your own code as well that leverages this gateway, by just making calls to `localhost:8080`.

+Note that we provide a `doNotBroadcast` flag on Panoptic endpoints, allowing you to use the Gateway as a generic transaction-building API.
+You can modify `conf/server.yml`'s `unsafeDevModeWithHTTP` flag to `true` to take advantage of this easily without setting up dual TLS handshaking, if you're just going to keep this Gateway and your integration communicating locally on the same machine.

 Please [reach out](https://discord.com/invite/8sX5Af2KXG) if you have any issues!